-The proposal complies with the relevant policies in the adopted local development plan.
-The proposed site is a suitable location for the erection of a dwelling house.
+The proposal complies with the relevant policies in the adopted local development plan and non statutory guidance.
+The proposed site has been shown to be a suitable location for the erection of a dwelling house.
 This proposal would not be damaging to the character and appearance of the surrounding area and wider townscape.
-There are no material considerations which outweigh this conclusion.
+There are no material considerations upon which to refuse granting planning permission.